Why wouldn’t you want to spend three days in the middle of nowhere among 50 or so people you’ve never met? It sounds so… scary, doesn’t it?

 I’ve seen a wide variety of people in my three Camp FI experiences.
 I would say the average age of the campers is probably somewhere in the 30s, but the range I’ve seen is age 20 to 70-something.

-I’ve also brought my 7 & 9 year old sons and have seen toddlers at two out of three camps, but the parents who bring their kids are at least half-consumed with parenting, which makes the weekend a different experience.
+I’ve also brought my sons when they were 7 & 9 years old and have seen toddlers at two out of three camps, but the parents who bring their kids are at least half-consumed with parenting, which makes the weekend a different experience.

 The youngest intentional attendees have been in college.
 They’re learning about financial independence before their careers have even begun.
 While it might be tough knowing that FI is at least a decade or two away, these Gen Z attendees will know to avoid the mistakes that so many of us have made.
 One of the attendees about my age said to the youngest attendee last weekend, “You’ve won the lottery and don’t even know it yet.”